 SandPiper™ is accessible in numerous ways:

 Free online within the Makerchip IDE

 Our initial focus is on Linux customers, but SandPiper can be run on other platforms.
 Just ask, and we'll hook you up.

 When downloading, you can select among the following licenses.

 Starter Edition is designed to make you, as a logic designer, more productive within your organization (for free).
 No special license is required.

 Full Edition is built for broad use across a team.
-When your team sees what you can do, they'll want to enable SandPiper across your team.
-Contact us about Full Edition pricing.
+Contact us for details.

 SandPiper supports the latest TL-Verilog language specification, to make your RTL:

 It supports numerous modes to control the automatic generation of Verilog and SystemVerilog to uniformly adhere to your style preferences and to optimize for different use models.
 In general usage, for development, the output is partitioned between generated code, which is correct-by-construction, and translated code that remains line-for-line with the TL-Verilog source code.
 This preserves readability and ensures that downstream messages reported against the Verilog/SystemVerilog relate, just as well, to your TL-Verilog source code, so no productivity is lost due to the translation.

 The SandPiper download and web/cloud options support the experimental macro-preprocessing capabilities, showcased in the WARP-V CPU core, used to achieve an unprecedented level of IP flexibility.